Aquagenx Water Quality Test Kits

 Drinking water in developing countries is rarely tested and monitored for quality partly because testing has been too difficult, impractical and costly.

 Other water quality tests are not designed for low resource areas, They are complex testing methods that require laboratories, electricity, a cold chain and expensive, cumbersome equipment that is difficult to use and transport in the field.

-For NGOs that build and maintain water sources or run water, sanitation and hygiene programs, it’s essential to ensure water remains safe to drink and to protect the value of water investments.
+NGOs and humanitarian aid organizations that provide water sources or run water, sanitation and hygiene programs must conduct ongoing water quality monitoring.
+This is essential to ensure water remains safe to drink and to protect the value of water investments.

-Drinking Water Quality Test Kit for Developing Countries
+Drinking Water Quality Test Kits for Developing Countries

 - Health surveys

 - Water safety plans

 - Water system maintenance